 Reducing heat loss by up to 75%, the addition of an insulation jacket to your water heater is an incredibly cheap way to save a huge amount of energy.
 Available from around £10, the jacket will pay for itself in the first six months and the subsequent reduction of your carbon footprint is phenomenal, with an approximate saving of 170KG carbon dioxide per year.

 In the UK, each time a kettle is boiled for a cup of tea, it is filled with enough water to accommodate 4, even though there will only be an average of 2 people drinking.
 By filling your kettle with the correct amount, not only will you save money and water, but you’ll also be doing your bit for the environment without any effort whatsoever.

 8. Lower the Water Temperature

-Many people are unaware that having their boiler set to heat water higher than 60 degrees is largely pointless due to the fact that when water rises above this temperature, it will need to be mixed with cold water to cool it down before it’s safe for your use.
-Setting the maximum temperature to 60 degrees Celsius will cut down on unnecessary and excess water heating and also usage, because you will no longer need to run the cold water to make the hot palatable.
+Many people are unaware that having their boiler set to heat water higher than 60 degrees is largely pointless due to the fact that when the water rises above this temperature, it will need to be mixed with cold water to cool it down before it’s safe for your use.
+Setting the maximum temperature to 60 degrees Celsius will cut down on unnecessary and excess water heating and also usage because you will no longer need to run the cold water to make the hot palatable.

 9. Fix Drafts and Close Your Curtains